Under some circumstances, you may receive an error when using PuTTY to log into your instances outside of the RightScale

-Note: If you launch PuTTY via the SSH icon in the RightScale Dashboard as described in the article titled How do I configure my native SSH client to work with RightScale?, you should not receive this error or need to propagate your instance's SSH private key into PuTTY as described in the next section.
+Note: If you launch PuTTY via the SSH icon in the RightScale Dashboard as described in the article titled How do I configure my native SSH client to work with RightScale?, you should not receive this error nor need to propagate your instance's SSH private key into PuTTY as described in the next section.
 These instructions are only for users accessing servers via SSH outside of the Dashboard.

 To manage all your instances across one or more IaaS cloud providers, get started with the RightScale Free Edition.

 Depending on your version of PuTTY, there may be a bug that requires an extra newline character at the end of your key file.
 Also, PuTTY doesn't read raw key files.
 It only reads its own PPK file format for the keys.
 You need to use puttygen to import the raw text key file and then save it as a Putty Private Key (PPK) file.

-1) From the RightScale Dashboard navigate to your private key and display it using Clouds -> [region] -> SSH Keys then click on the key that your instance is using (e.g. "default").
+1) From the RightScale Dashboard navigate to your private key and display it by going to Clouds > region > SSH Keys and clicking on the key that your instance is using (e.g. "default").

 2) In the key Info view, click Edit then copy the entire key into a text editor such as Notepad or vim (do not use a word processor - it needs to be a raw text editor!).
 Cancel out of the key info edit mode.

 3) Make sure there is an extra line at the bottom.
-That is their needs to be a newline character at the end of the file or puttygen will not be able to read the file.
-So make sure the cursor in the text editor is below the last line:
+That is, the end of the file must contain a newline character or puttygen cannot read the file.
+Make sure the cursor in the text editor is below the last line:

 -----END RSA PRIVATE KEY-----

 4) Save your keyfile as "defaultkey.txt" or some other relevant name.

-5) Run puttygen (this is included in the PuTTY package and you can download it seperately if you have PuTTY only from here).
+5) Run puttygen (this is included in the PuTTY package and you can download it separately if you have PuTTY only from here).